Semantics and Pragmatics

 - Experimental studies of quantification

 Faculty and students participate in a wide range of research projects, many of them collaborative.
 Many of them also span subfields of linguistics or reach out to neighboring disciplines.
-There are usually informal reading or working groups that reflect the community's ever evolving research interests, as well as occasional larger gatherings, such as Meaningful Lunches and an annual SemFest.
+There are usually informal reading or working groups that reflect the community's ever evolving research interests, as well as occasional larger gatherings, such as Construction of Meaning Workshops and an annual SemFest.